sole proprietorship definition sole proprietorship definition

 A sole proprietorship is the simplest form of business structure.
 This business type operates without legal distinction between the owner and the business entity.
 The owner receives all profits and assumes all debts, liabilities, and legal obligations, emphasizing the direct connection between personal and business finances.

 The simplicity of a sole proprietorship makes it attractive.
 It requires minimal paperwork and incurs fewer costs compared to other business structures.
-Business taxes, for instance, are filed as part of the owner’s personal income tax.
+Business taxes, for instance, are filed as part of the owner’s income tax.

 Sole proprietors have complete control over business decisions.
 They don’t need to consult with partners or shareholders, allowing swift and flexible management.
 However, this total control also means the owner bears all risks, including potential financial losses and legal issues.